ebzzry/ebzzry.github.io/src/en/zsh-chroot-helpers.md

 chroot sits somewhere closer to the filesystem, wherein it can easily access the resources of the environment invoking it.

-In this article, I’ll talk about how to setup a chroot environment on GNU/Linux with Zsh.
+In this article, I’ll talk about how to setup a chroot environment on Linux with Zsh.
 Technically, this is a mixture of shell discussion and system administration, but since I’m using features that are exclusive to Zsh—or otherwise difficult in other shells—I went with that title.